electronick1/stairs_examples/hacker_news/README.markdown

 `python manage.py pipelines:run`

 It will start reading queue based on defined pipeline [here](https://github.com/electronick1/stairs_examples/blob/master/hacker_news/hacker_news/pipelines.py#L13)

+You can run pipelines in parallel way simply define amount of processes which you want to start:

+`python manage.py pipelines:run -p 10` <br>
+It will run 10 parallel processes

 As you can see in [cleanup_and_save_localy](https://github.com/electronick1/stairs_examples/blob/master/hacker_news/hacker_news/pipelines.py#L13) pipeline got multiple vars and: